 In addition any disclosure by Leicestershire Police that places the security of the country at risk would undermine any trust or confidence individuals have in us, therefore it is our opinion that for these issues the balance test favours neither confirming nor denying that information is held.

-Please note this response does not confirm or deny that Leicestershire Police holds the information that you have requested.
+Please note this response does not confirm or deny that Leicestershire Police

-request under its review procedure.
+Leicestershire Police provides you the right to ask for a re-examination of your request under its review procedure.
 Letters should be addressed to Information Manager, Professional Standards Department at the above address.
 If you decide to request such a review and having followed the Force’s full process you are still dissatisfied, then you have the right to direct your comments to the Information Commissioner who will give it consideration.

 Yours sincerely